-4 Units: 72 hours of lecture, per term, LR, DG, CSU, UC (C-ID: MATH 140) Prerequisite: MATH-120
+4 Units: 72 hours of lecture, 18 hours of laboratory, per term, LR, DG, CSU, UC (C-ID: MATH 140)

+Prerequisite: MATH-120 or MATH-122; or placement by multiple measures.
 This course presents a study of the techniques of calculus with emphasis placed on the application of these concepts to business and management related problems.
 The applications of derivatives and integrals of functions including polynomials, rational, exponential and logarithmic functions are studied.